jfirma1/comfyui-pano2room/README.md

 The original Pano2Room research repository is incredible, but it relies on a highly fragile, outdated web of Python dependencies.
 If you attempt a standard `pip install -r requirements.txt` on a modern cloud GPU (like RunPod with PyTorch 2.4+ and CUDA 12+), **the 3D engine will instantly crash.** To make this usable for VFX artists, we engineered a custom installer script that automatically applies the following critical patches:

 1. **The `xformers` Bypass:** The original code hard-requires legacy `xformers` for memory efficiency, which fails to compile on modern PyTorch versions.
 Our script patches the source code to natively use PyTorch 2.0+ Scaled Dot Product Attention (SDPA) instead.
 2. **The Hugging Face API Fix:** The original code tries to download `stable-diffusion-2-inpainting` from a gated StabilityAI repository, which throws a `401 Unauthorized` error.
-Our script repoints the codebase to the ungated community mirror.
+This script repoints the codebase to the ungated community mirror.
 3. **The Nuke & Lock Protocol:** Modern versions of `numpy`, `scipy`, and `open3d` fundamentally break the 3DGS rasterizer.
 The script forcefully purges conflicting packages and locks them to the exact versions required for the math to work.

 ---